littleraskol/ReRegeneration/ReRegeneration/readme.txt

 IdleSeconds: How long to wait since the last exertion/injury before regeneration begins.

-WhileRunningRate: A fractional value (between 0 and 1) that is something of a "penalty" to the regen rate while running.
-If set to 0.4, for example, the value will regenerate 40% as fast while running.

 MaxRegen: Max percentage value of total health/stamina that passive regen can reach.
 Set to 1 to be able to passively regenerate all stamina or health; any value higher than 1 will be treated as 1.
 Note that the lowest possible value for this is 0.01 (or 1%), anything lower will be treated as that.
 IMPORTANT: Every mod setting based on the player's maximum stamina or health will scale to the value derived from this; in other words, "max stamina/health" in these definitions really means the actual in-game player value multiplied by this value.

 scaleRegenRateTo: Scale the rate of health/stamina regen to be slower when lower.
 Specifically, as the value approaches 0, the regen rate gets closer to the assigned value (by default, cut in half).
 Setting to 0 will turn this feature off.